-- Use the spoon and level method to measure flour.
+- Flour: Use the spoon and level method to measure flour.
 Take a spoon and scoop flour into the measuring cup until overflowing.
 Use the back of a knife to wipe excess flour off the top.
-Do not pack flour into cup.
+Do not pack flour into the cup.

 - Store muffins in a closed container at room temperature for 3-4 days.
 Muffins freeze well and can be frozen in an airtight freezer container for up to 3 months.
 Reheat in the microwave or let thaw at room temp.